 Your eye doctor can correct it with glasses, contact lenses, or surgery.
 But some doctors believe very small amounts of astigmatism are best left untreated.

 Eyeglass lenses are curved to counteract the shape of the cornea or lens that's causing blurred vision.
 They work well when you look straight ahead.
 But depending on how much correction you need, they might make the floor or walls look tilted.
 This should go away as you get used to them.
 If you have severe astigmatism it might take a week or so.
+Start by wearing the glasses first thing in the morning for a few hours at a time, and adjusting slowly.
 If your sight doesn’t get better, ask your doctor to recheck your prescription.

 Contact lenses can also help, but you’ll need a special pair.
 All contacts rotate when you blink.
 The soft lenses used for astigmatism, called toric lenses, are designed to return to the same spot each time.
 Rigid (hard) gas permeable contact lenses are a better choice if your astigmatism is severe.

 Laser eye surgery ( LASIK ) reshapes your cornea so it can focus light rays better.
 The doctor numbs your eye with drops, then uses a sterile mechanical device (or another laser) to create a thin flap on your cornea.
 He pulls it back with a tiny tool to expose the central layers of your cornea.
 He’ll use a laser to sculpt them.
 Then he returns the flap to its original position.
 Finally, he’ll give you anti-inflammatory and antibiotic eyedrops.
 Once he covers your eyes with transparent shields, you're ready to go home.

 Most people who have LASIK are happy with the results.
 But there are some potential downsides to LASIK: